 |129 x 75 x 38 mm, 350 g||116 x 68 x 39 mm, 318 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X-E1 and the Panasonic Lumix DMC-GX1?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E1 and the Panasonic GX1.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-E1 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Fujifilm X-E1 and the Panasonic GX1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX1 is notably smaller (18 percent) than the Fujifilm X-E1.
 Moreover, the GX1 is markedly lighter (9 percent) than the X-E1.
 In this context, it is worth noting that neither the X-E1 nor the GX1 are weather-sealed.